DoDAO-io/dodao-academy-guides/generated/markdown/central-bank-digital-currency-dodao-academy.md

 - [ ]  Cryptocurrency has high value
 - [ ]  Cryptocurrency is highly fluctuating
-- [x]  CBDCs are under government control whereas cryptocurrency cannot be regulated
+- [x]  CBDCs are under government control whereas cryptocurrency are mostly global and not under specific country
 - [ ]  None of the above